 We do not fully know the cause of CDKL5 deficiency disorder at this time.
 Mutations have been found in children diagnosed with Infantile Spasms, West Syndrome, Lennox-Gastaut, Rett Syndrome, cerebral palsy, autism, and intractable epilepsy of unknown origin.

-Through scientific research and collecting information through the CDKL5 International Database and at our Centers of Excellence, we are working hard to put all of the pieces of this puzzle.
+Through scientific research and collecting information through the CDKL5 International Database and at our Centers of Excellence, we are working hard to find all of the pieces of this puzzle.
 Working together these two research initiatives have formed the International CDKL5 Clinical Research Network (ICCRN).
 It is important to note that scientists and doctors do not know the full spectrum of CDKL5 disorders at this time.
-It is likely that there are many people affected by CDKL5 who have mild symptoms and no seizures.
-With continued research and awareness of CDKL5, we hope to build a more comprehensive understanding of the spectrum of this disorder, and continue the search for a desperately needed cure.
+There are likely many people affected by CDKL5 who have mild symptoms and no seizures.
+With continued research and awareness of CDKL5, we hope to build a more comprehensive understanding of the spectrum of this disorder as we continue the search for a desperately needed cure.